iamfuzz/webinar-demo/docs/02-visibility.md

 ```bash
 anchorectl syft --source-name app --source-version v1.0.0 -o json . | anchorectl source add github.com/anchore/webinar-demo@88ae9c020d4b730d510e97a31848e181c4934bf0 --branch 'v1.0.0' --author 'author-from-ci@example.com' --application 'app@v1.0.0' --workflow-name 'default' --from -
 ```
-This time they added some richer metadata to the source code associations.

-Check out the new application in the Web UI by visiting `/applications` and see the Dockerfile getting picked up.
-Finally drill in and export an SBOM.
+Check out the new application in the Web UI by visiting `/applications`, drill in, and export an SBOM.

 This release contained a Dockerfile, so let's move on to build an image.